 1. To work in New Zealand

 Is it your dream to live and work in New Zealand?
 Then you’ll have to meet one of the criteria we discuss below to emigrate.

-To work in New Zealand on a work visa, your occupation must appear on a skilled occupation list or an essential skills list.
+To work in New Zealand on a work visa, your occupation must appear on a skilled occupation list or you must have a job offer from an accredited New Zealand employer.
 Further to this, you must have the experience, skills and qualification necessary to do the job.

 The reason for this is two-fold.
 Mainly it’s because there is not enough skilled New Zealanders to fill all the most important job openings in the country.
 At the same time, though, the New Zealand government wants to be clear about what type of foreign national can be employed.
 This is to protect the job security of New Zealanders.

 However, having the right skills isn’t the only requirement when applying for a work visa.
-Depending on whether you apply for the skilled migrant visa or the essential skills work visa, you’ll also have to meet these basic criteria to emigrate to New Zealand:
+Depending on whether you apply for the skilled migrant visa or the accredited employer work visa you’ll also have to meet these basic criteria to emigrate to New Zealand: